benbell95/better_biplot/README.md

 bb_biplot(p, scale=0, group=gr, ellipse=TRUE)
 ```

 The colour is based on the group, but you can customise the outer line width, and/or whether it uses a fill (background) colour, see [arguments section](#Arguments) for details.

 Ellipses are automatically generated using the [parametric representation formula](https://en.wikipedia.org/wiki/Ellipse#Parametric_representation), and this is not always perfect.
 You can change how the angles are calculated by changing the `angle` argument to `angle="atan"` from `angle="lm"` which can sometimes improve the ellipse.
 You can also scale the ellipse using the `se` argument with is a multiplier.

+If ellipses are not generated correctly, try using convex hulls instead.

 ## Legends